 Next click on the “Virus and threat protection settings” link underneath where it shows you the scan history.

 Now just scroll down until you get to the part that mentions the “Exclusions” and then click on the “Add or remove exclusions” link to start adding yours.

 When you do you’ll get a small plus button for you to click on and then choose between either excluding a file, folder, file type or process.

 Windows 10 comes with Windows Defender antivirus running in the background automatically, and it’s better than it was years ago in earlier versions of the operating system.
 In fact it’s so good now that we don’t recommend you run anything else.
-But you might want to exclude some areas, so Windows Defender doesn’t need to scam them; it can shorten the overall scan time dramatically if you do.
+But you might want to exclude some areas so Windows Defender doesn’t need to scan them—it can shorten the overall scan time dramatically if you do.